btcpayserver/btcpayserver-doc/ManualDeploymentExtended.md

 <sup>1</sup> The bare minimum install of a BTCPay server only requires the starred items.
 Using a bare minimum configuration reduces the functionality: no lightning payments, no auto-renewal of TLS certificates, less reliable data store, less capable of handling NAT and more.

-<sup>2</sup> Instructions build from source.
+<sup>2</sup> Built from source code (note if you'd like to build the Bitcoin Daemon from source the instruction are [here](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md).

 ## Postgresql

 Postgresql can be used by BTCPay Server in place of the default SQLite file based storage.
+It's also possible to use MySQL.

 ##### :truck: Install